 Cardiovascular disease (CVD) covers all disease processes of the heart and blood vessels.
-In 2015, 45,613 Australians died from CVD, accounting for just under one third (29%) of all deaths in that year.
-CVD is the second largest contributor to the burden of disease in Australia after cancer—estimated at 14% and 18% respectively in 2015.
-1
+This includes heart disease, stroke and many different conditions affecting the heart and blood vessels around the body.
+In 2018, over 1 in 4 deaths (41,800 deaths) in Australia had a cardiovascular disease as the underlying cause.1 CVD is the second largest contributor to the burden of disease in Australia after cancer—estimated at 14% and 18% respectively in 2015.2

-Cigarette smoking contributes to CVD in a number of ways.
-Toxic products from cigarette smoke, in particular nicotine and carbon monoxide (CO), circulate in the bloodstream, interfering with the efficient working of the endothelium (the inner cellular layer of the arterial wall), eliciting blood fat abnormalities and impairing glucose regulation.
-Each effect is implicated in the development of atherosclerotic lesions (collections of cholesterol, fat and other matter) in the arterial walls.
-These collections narrow the arteries, gradually impairing blood flow, and making the arteries harder, less elastic, and more liable to rupture.
-The process leading to atherosclerosis—plaque (fatty streaks) deposited within the inner layers of the arteries—is slow and complex, often starting in childhood and progressing with age.
+Cigarette smoking contributes to CVD in numerous ways, such as promoting inflammation and atherosclerosis, skewing the ratio of high and low density lipoproteins (“bad” fats versus “good” fats) in the blood, increasing blood pressure and heart rate and promoting clot formation.6 Toxic products from cigarette smoke, in particular nicotine, carbon monoxide (CO), oxidant gases and acrolein circulate in the bloodstream.
+They interfere with the functioning of the endothelium (the inner cellular layer of the arterial wall), eliciting blood fat abnormalities and impairing glucose regulation.
 Smoking also has a direct effect on platelets (blood cells involved in the clotting process), leading to increased activation and stickiness.
-This in turn causes an increased risk of thrombosis, or development of blood clots.
-5
+This in turn causes an increased risk of thrombosis, or development of blood clots.6

-Smoking a cigarette also temporarily increases heart rate and blood pressure and affects the ability of the heart to contract.
-These circulatory changes result in increased work for the heart muscles, which in turn raises the body’s demand for oxygen.
-At the same time, the body is deprived of oxygen through the effects of CO on reducing transport oxygen.
+Smoking a cigarette temporarily increases the heart rate and blood pressure and affects the ability of the heart to contract.
+These and the circulatory changes described above result in increased work for the heart muscles, which in turn raises the body’s demand for oxygen.
+At the same time, the body is deprived of oxygen through the effects of CO on reducing oxygen transport.
 The resulting imbalance in oxygen supply and demand promotes the complications of atherosclerosis.
-These include ischaemia (lack of oxygen due to poor blood supply), with resultant angina pectoris (chest pain or tightness) or myocardial dysfunction (poor heart muscle function).
-5, 6
+These include ischaemia (lack of oxygen due to poor blood supply), with resultant angina pectoris (chest pain or tightness) or myocardial dysfunction (poor heart muscle function).6, 7

 3.1.1 Coronary heart disease

-Coronary heart disease (CHD), also known as ischaemic heart disease, is the most common form of CVD, and the most common cause of sudden death in Australia.
-7 It occurs when the arteries supplying the heart become progressively narrowed by a fatty fibrous plaque or atheroma.
+Coronary heart disease (CHD), also known as ischaemic heart disease, is the most common form of CVD.
+CHD was the leading cause of death in Australia in 2019, accounting for 10.8% of all deaths.9 It occurs when the arteries supplying the heart become progressively narrowed by a atherosclerosis.
 This reduces the blood flow, forcing the heart to work harder to compensate, and can lead to symptoms of angina.
 If the plaque breaks up, a blood clot may form, blocking the artery completely.
-If not promptly treated, this can lead to death of vital heart muscle due to oxygen starvation (termed acute myocardial infarction or heart attack), or, in the worst case, sudden death.
-5
+If not promptly treated, this can lead to death of vital heart muscle due to oxygen starvation (termed acute myocardial infarction or heart attack), or, in the worst case, sudden death.6

-Smoking is a cause of CHD, 8 with the most recent Australian estimates showing that current smokers are 1.7 times as likely to develop CHD, and 2.5 times as likely to experience a heart attack, compared with never smokers.
-2 The risk of both increases with heaviness of smoking.
-2 Smoking up to fourteen cigarettes per day more than doubles a person’s risk of death from CHD, while smoking more than 25 cigarettes per day increases a person’s risk more than five-fold.
-2 In 2015, tobacco use was responsible for 13.9% of the disease burden due to CHD in Australia.
-1 Smoking in adolescence and young adulthood is also associated with an increased risk of coronary artery atherosclerosis in adulthood.12
+Smoking is a cause of CHD,10 with the most recent Australian estimates showing that current smokers are 1.7 times as likely to develop CHD, and 2.5 times as likely to experience a heart attack, compared with never smokers.4 The risk of both increases with heavier smoking.4 Smoking up to fourteen cigarettes per day more than doubles a person’s risk of death from CHD, while smoking more than 25 cigarettes per day increases that risk over five-fold.4 In 2015, tobacco use was responsible for 13.9% of the disease burden due to CHD in Australia.11 Smoking in adolescence and young adulthood is also associated with an increased risk of coronary artery atherosclerosis in adulthood.12

-Smokers who have CHD are more likely to die of the disease than non-smokers with the disease.
-A 2013 study looking at 50-year trends in smoking-related mortality found that although overall death rates from CHD have declined, these declines were proportionately larger for never smokers than for current smokers.
+Of those with CHD, smokers are more likely to die of the disease than non-smokers.
+A 2013 study of 50-year trends in smoking-related mortality found that although overall death rates from CHD have declined, these declines were proportionately larger for never smokers than for current smokers.
 The mortality rate was more than three times higher for current smokers compared with never smokers aged between 55 and 74, with two thirds of the deaths among smokers being attributable to their smoking.
-There was also a significantly increasing risk of CHD mortality for both men and women with increasing consumption through 40 or more cigarettes per day.
-10 The heaviest burden of excess death due to tobacco-caused CHD is felt in early middle age.
-In Australia, there is around a tripling in the risk of heart attack in current versus never smokers aged 45–64, compared with an increased risk of 1.7 times for smokers at age 80 and over.
-2 The effects of active smoking compared with no exposure are likely to be underestimated because most CVD studies have not excluded persons who had secondhand smoke exposure from the comparison group.
+There was also a significantly increasing risk of CHD mortality for both men and women with increasing consumption, through 40 or more cigarettes per day.13 The heaviest burden of excess death due to tobacco-caused CHD is felt in early middle age.
+In Australia, there is about a tripling in the risk of fatal heart attack in current versus never smokers aged 45–64, compared with an increased risk of 1.7 times for smokers at age 80 and over.4 The effects of active smoking compared with no exposure are likely to be underestimated because most CVD studies have not excluded persons who had secondhand smoke exposure from the comparison group.

-Lower tar and nicotine cigarettes have not been shown to reduce the incidence of CHD due to smokers increasing the number of cigarettes smoked per day or by taking deeper, faster, more or longer puffs.
-Thus, such cigarettes do not provide a lower risk alternative for smokers who cannot or do not wish to quit.
-5
+Lower tar and nicotine cigarettes have not been shown to reduce the incidence of CHD, due to smokers increasing the number of cigarettes smoked per day or by taking deeper, faster, more or longer puffs.
+Thus, such cigarettes do not provide a lower risk alternative for smokers who cannot or do not wish to quit.6

 The risks of myocardial infarction and death from CHD are lower among former smokers than among continuing smokers.
-The 2010 report of the US Surgeon General states that the risk halves within the first year and takes between 10–14 years before it approaches that of a lifetime non-smoker.
-5 The International Agency for Research on Cancer 11 describes the benefits of quitting more conservatively:
+The International Agency for Research on Cancer14 describes the benefits of quitting as:

 ‘... there is a substantial reduction in risk of CHD compared with that of continuing smokers with the first two to four years of smoking abstinence, followed by a slower decline of risk, with risk approaching that of never smokers in fifteen to twenty years.
 For methodological reasons, the assessment of risk reduction is problematic within the first two years of cessation.’(p 342)